clchiou/garage/py/ops/docs/repo-layout.md

 * `pod.json` describes everything about the pod.

-* `pod-manifest.json` is the generated Appc pod manifest.
+* `pod-manifest.json` is the generated Appc pod manifest, in case you want to launch a pod without providing systemd units.
+* `pod-manifests/${UNIT_NAME}.json` is the generated Appc pod manifest for each unit instance.

 * `images/${NAME}.aci` are Appc images.